abcorrea/powerlifted/README.md

  ## References

  1. Corrêa, A. B.; Pommerening, F.; Helmert, M.; and Francès, G. 2020.
 Lifted Successor Generation using Query Optimization Techniques.
 In Proc.
 ICAPS 2020, pp. 80-89. [[pdf]](https://ai.dmi.unibas.ch/papers/correa-et-al-icaps2020.pdf)
- 2. Corrêa, A. B.; Pommerening, F.; Helmert, M.; and Francès, G. 2020.
-Code from the paper "Lifted Successor Generationusing Query Optimization Techniques".  https://doi.org/10.5281/zenodo.3687008
- 3. Corrêa, A. B.; Francès, G.; Pommerening, F.; and Helmert, M. 2021.
+ 2. Corrêa, A. B.; Francès, G.; Pommerening, F.; and Helmert, M. 2021.
 Delete-Relaxation Heuristics for Lifted Classical Planning.
 In Proc.
-ICAPS 2021.
-(To appear)
+ICAPS 2021, pp. 94-102. [[pdf]](https://ai.dmi.unibas.ch/papers/correa-et-al-icaps2021.pdf)
+ 3. Corrêa, A. B.; Pommerening, F.; Helmert, M.; and Francès, G. 2022.
+The FF Heuristic for Lifted Classical Planning.
+In Proc.
+AAAI 2022.
+(To Appear)
+ 4. Corrêa, A. B.; and Seipp, J. 2022.
+Best-First Width Search for Lifted Classical Planning.
+In Proc.
+ICAPS 2022.
+(To Appear)